jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 (4) If the date that the commissioner has appointed under section 78P is a date that is within 6 months before the date on which an election is due to be held, the board does not have to hold an election on that date and this section applies as if that election were not due to be held.

 ### 110 Boards may combine
-(1) Subject to section 111, if satisfied that—the Minister may, by notice in the Gazette, establish a single board (called a combined board) to administer all the schools or institutions concerned, with effect on a date specified in the notice.
+(1) Subject to section 111, if satisfied that— the Minister may, by notice in the Gazette, establish a single board (called a combined board) to administer all the schools or institutions concerned, with effect on a date specified in the notice.
   (a) each of the boards concerned has made reasonable efforts to consult the parents of students (other than adult students) enrolled full-time at its school or schools (or institution or institutions) about combining with the other boards; and
   (b) the consultation that has in fact taken place has been adequate in all the circumstances; and (ba) the number of trustees on the board who are parent representatives will exceed the number of other trustees on the board; and